Netflix/metaflow/docs/cards.md

     - `Image.from_pil_image(pilimage,"From PIL Image")` : to create an image from a `PIL.Image`
     - `Image.from_matplotlib_plot(plot,"My matplotlib plot")` : to create an image from a plot
 - `Error` : A wrapper subcomponent to display errors.
 Accepts an `exception` and a `title` as arguments.
-- `Section` :  Create a seperate subsection with sub components.
+- `Section` :  Create a separate subsection with sub components.
     - Accepts `title`, `subtitle`, `columns:int`, `contents:List[MetaflowCardComponent]` as arguments.
     - Example usage : `Section(contents=[Title("Some new Title"),Artifact([1,2,3,],"Array artifact")])`
 - `Linechart` [TODO]